2017 Chicago Cubs season: Game 2

 Looking to take a 2–0 lead in the series, the Cubs sent Jon Lester to the mound while the Nationals went with Gio González.
 Lester gave up a first inning home run to Anthony Rendon, but Willson Contreras quickly answered with a homer in the top of the second to tie the game at one.
 Anthony Rizzo gave the Cubs a 3–1 lead in the fourth when he homered to deep right with Kris Bryant at second.
 Lester cruised through the Nationals until the fifth inning with two outs and a runner on when he walked back-to-back batters to load the bases.
 However, Lester struck out Trea Turner to end the threat and would pitch a scoreless sixth.
 Pedro Strop pitched a scoreless seventh in relief and the Cubs looked to be in command as Carl Edwards Jr. took the hill in the eighth.
 Edwards gave up a pinch hit to Adam Lind but struck out Turner before Bryce Harper came to the plate.
 Harper crushed a hanging slider into the right field seats to tie the game at three.
 Edwards then walked Rendon and gave up a single to Daniel Murphy before being replaced by Mike Montgomery to face Ryan Zimmerman.
 Zimmerman homered just over the wall in left to give the Nationals a 6–3 lead heading into the ninth.
 In the ninth, Addison Russell singled with one out, but was wiped out on a game-ending double play grounder by Ben Zobrist.
 The loss moved the series to one game each as the series headed to Chicago for games three and four.

+Saturday, October 7, 2017 4:38 pm CDT at Nationals Park in Washington, D.C.